csu-cs/csci-235/docs/notes/01-algorithms.md

 -   Dividing a problem into smaller subproblems
 -   A solution to a subproblem is a “module” or “procedure” and is simply a series of computation steps to be carried out.
--   Procedural design approach is also called:
+-   The procedural design approach is also called:
     +   Top-down (or bottom-up) design
     +   Stepwise refinement
     +   Modular programming